 The development of the energy sector is conditioned by the application of new technologies.
 How much has technology advanced in that area in the last decade, and in which segment is the technological revolution most evident?

 Improvements in battery production technologies that enable a transfer to electrical transport with increased storage capacity are a very influential factor in the introduction of renewable sources.
-And, at the end of this small overview, it is important to note that smart grid technologies (the superposition of communication and information infrastructure on the conventional energy network) not only allow the integration of renewable sources, but also automation in energy networks, with unheard of effects in managing consumption.
+And, at the end of this small overview, it is important to note that smart grid technologies (the superposition of communication and information infrastructure on the conventional energy network) not only allows the integration of renewable sources but also automation in energy networks, with unheard-of effects in managing consumption.
 I think the advancement of technology is most evident in this segment.

 The world is struggling to secure as many renewable energy sources as possible.
-Which countries are prevailing in its production and which renewable energy is utilised the most today?
+Which countries are prevailing in their production and which renewable energy is utilised the most today?